JZK00/DeepIncision/README.md

 ***Environment***
 This repo requires Pytorch>=1.9 and torchvision.
-We recommand using docker to setup the environment.
-You can use this pre-built docker image ``docker pull pengchuanzhang/maskrcnn:ubuntu18-py3.7-cuda10.2-pytorch1.9`` or this one ``docker pull pengchuanzhang/pytorch:ubuntu20.04_torch1.9-cuda11.3-nccl2.9.9`` depending on your GPU.
+We recommend using Docker to setup the environment.
+You can use this pre-built Docker image ``docker pull pengchuanzhang/maskrcnn:ubuntu18-py3.7-cuda10.2-pytorch1.9`` or this one ``docker pull pengchuanzhang/pytorch:ubuntu20.04_torch1.9-cuda11.3-nccl2.9.9`` depending on your GPU.

 Then install the following packages:
 ```